NickSishchuck/gaspy/README.md

 # Gaspy

-A simple command-line utility for reading and displaying file contents or standard input.
+A command-line utility for reading file contents and counting lines in files and directories.

 ## Overview

-Gaspy is a lightweight Rust application that reads and displays the contents of files or standard input.
-It's similar to the Unix `cat` command, allowing you to quickly view file contents or process piped input.
+Gaspy is a lightweight Rust application that provides file reading and line counting capabilities.
+It can:

+- Display file contents (similar to Unix `cat` command)
+- Count non-empty lines in files and directories
+- Process directories recursively
+- Exclude specific files or directories from processing

 ## Installation